All Episodes

 Hi.

-Hi, Russ, thanks for taking my call.
+Thanks for taking my call.

 You bet.

-And uh my sister is a liberal liberal.
+And my sister is a liberals liberal.

-And she loves the show, and it's really brought us closer together.
+And it's really brought us closer together.

-So you were a little bit upset that the ABC portrayed this thing as a conservative show.
+So you were a little bit upset that the ABC portrayed this thing as a conservative show?

 I'll tell you a little story.

-I just want to tell you that that Cerno, the creator and exec producer, uh has publicly uh talked about all the people who love it and want to come by watching get filmed, Barbara Streisand's in a group, and she certainly would fit the uh definition of a liberal.
+I just want to tell you that Cerno, the creator and exec producer, has publicly talked about all the people who love it and want to come by and watch a good film.

-Uh and it does sometimes show bumbling Americans in the process of trying to deal with this.
+And it does sometimes show bumbling Americans in the process of trying to deal with this.

 So it does.

-It has it has something for for everybody.
+It has something for everybody.

 And these guys that produce the show are smart that way.

-They're not this is not a conservative show.
+This is not a conservative show.

 They're not producing it for any one particular ideological demographic.

-Uh it's like Michael Jordan once said, uh, you know, he's uh he's a Democrat, big Democrat, and and the people who tried to recruit him on political issues.
+It's like Michael Jordan once said, you know, he's a Democrat, big Democrat.

-Say, well, we're not gonna do that.
+Say, well, we're not going to do that.

-You know, Republicans buy uh Air Jordans too.
+You know, Republicans buy Air Jordans, too.

 You know, why go out there and anger half of the potential market?

-Uh it's it's the reason Tiger Woods doesn't get political.
+It's the reason Tiger Woods doesn't get political.

-I mean, if you I mean I've I get email from people who think that the show is a secret attack on conservatives because of the way they portrayed President Logan this year as a bumbling idiot.
+I mean, if you've I get email from people who think that the show is a secret attack on conservatives because of the way they portrayed President Logan this year as a bumbling idiot, and because there's a Republican in the White House, they're just trying to make Bush look bad.

 People take whatever they want from the program.